All you need to know about conveyancing fraud

 4. Agree that any changes in bank details during the conveyancing process will be made in person only.

-If you need to report a fraud, call Action Fraud on 0300 123 2040 or use their online fraud reporting tool.
+If you need to report fraud, call Action Fraud on 0300 123 2040 or use their online fraud reporting tool.
 You will receive a police crime reference number.
-You can also receive accurate information about scams and fraud in your area by email, recorded voice and text message, by signing up for FREE here.
+Y

 Related articles